 - Pools – Excellence of pools is associated with significantly higher prices.
 When modeling, either transforming this variable to a Y/N feature or tree-based models is able to better handle this pattern.

-- Number of fireplaces - Might be correlated with house size as larger houses may have more fireplaces.
+- Number of fireplaces - This feature might be correlated with house size as larger houses may have more fireplaces.

-- Age of the house- Year that the house was sold – Year house was built or remodeled
+- Age of the house- the year the house was built or remodeled

 - Age of garage- same approach

-- of bathrooms- adding the full bathrooms and half bathrooms
+- Number of bathrooms- adding the full bathrooms and half bathrooms

-- of bathrooms in the basement- same approach
+- Number of bathrooms in the basement- same approach

 - Low-quality area above ground / Total area- this “low-quality ratio” is considered as it negatively affects the house’s sale price